Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is part of the name, you can use a heat pump for air conditioning.
+Although heat is included in the name, you can use a heat pump for cooling.
 It works by shifting heat instead of making it (the way a furnace does) which is why it can be used as a dual function unit.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
-Just compare these two top of the line units from Lennox.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just examine these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioning systems, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is specially for heat pumps.
+SEER is an efficiency scale for air conditioning systems, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
 It tells you how efficient the system is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the AC you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.
+We can see from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not superior depending on the system you choose.
+The biggest difference between the two is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
 We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
 If the equipment just isn’t right for your climate, you could have extremely high electric bills.
 Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.